wmabebe/jts/README.md

 ## Solved Problems

-### Data structure
+### Data model

-Maybe the biggest decision in the beginning of our project was the question, how to model the road network.
+Maybe the biggest decision in the beginning of our project was how to model the road network.
 The first input cam from our supervisor and was the approach of using a skip list to model a lane.
 The index should represent the position in meters on the lane.

 We decided to model not only straight roads with multiple lanes but also junctions to realize more complex road networks.
 We oriented us on the [road network data format of the _SUMO_ simulator][sumoroadnetworks].
 Therefore our basic domain objects were net, edge, junction, lane and agent.

 ### Parallelization

-...
+As mentioned in the section [Application logic](#application-logic) jts is structured in layers.
+The class which keeps track of them is a very simple one.
+The paradigm mentioned in this section allows us for parallel simulation of all the element in one layer.
+Due to the simple that there is no win java to enforce the paradigm we had to be very careful when writing new code.

 ### Multithreading

 ...

+### Dijekstra for path finding

+### Wall clock & simulation time

+###

 ### Agent intelligence